About

 The NCTR was gifted the spirit name bezhig miigwan which, in Anishinaabemowin, the language of the Anishinaabe people, means “one feather.”
 The name’s a reminder that every Survivor needs to be shown the same respect and attention that an eagle feather deserves.
 The name also teaches us that we are vital to the work of reconciliation.

-The NCTR is located on original lands of Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and on the homeland of the Métis Nation.
+The NCTR is located on original lands of Anishinaabeg, Ininiwak, Anisininewuk, Dakota Oyate and Dene, the homeland of the Red River Métis, and home to many Inuit.

-The NCTR continues the work started by the Truth and Reconciliation Commission of Canada (TRC).
+The National Centre for Truth and Reconciliation continues the work started by the Truth and Reconciliation Commission of Canada (TRC).

 The TRC was established as part of a legal settlement, the Indian Residential Schools Settlement Agreement, between Survivors, the Government of Canada, the Assembly of First Nations and Inuit representatives, and the church bodies that had run residential schools.
 As part of that Agreement, the TRC was mandated to inform all Canadians about the residential school system and its legacy.